 Rena's sense of community came from her large family and a neighborhood where people truly looked out for each other.
 The home she grew up in was a welcoming place for all the neighborhood kids.
 A strong family and sense of community are at the very core of who Rena is today.

 Rena is the mother of seven children.
 The oldest, LaSheeka, is married with a son and daughter.
-The youngest, Silver, is now a freshman at The University of Mankato in Mankato, MN.
+The youngest, Silver, is now a Junior at The University of Mankato in Mankato, MN.
 As the mother of seven, Rena knows what it is to sacrifice for the greater good of her children.